2 Dads 1 Movie

 Steve

 And today we're talking about the movie Commando from 1985.
-We're wrapping up the month of January with, I don't know, in some ways, maybe like the most quintessential Arnie action flick.
-Like, it just feels like such an Arnold action movie, right?
+We're wrapping up the month of January with, I don't know, in some ways maybe like the most quintessential Arie action flick.
+Like it just feels like such an Arnold action movie.
+Right?

 Nic

 Yeah, for sure.
-I definitely would describe this as kind of the most condensed, like the purely distilled version of Arnie that you can find.
-This is black tar Arnie.
-If you love what Arnie does, this has a lot for you.
+I definitely would describe this as kind of the, the most condensed, like the purely distilled version of Arnie that you can find.
+This is Black Tar Arnie.
+You know, if you love what Arnie does, this has a lot for you.
 Yeah, so I can't wait to talk about this one, man.

 Steve

 We'll get into it in just a minute.
-Before we do, I wanna say to the listener, hey out there, go check out our website@twodads1movie.com We've got all kinds of stuff going on there, including if you sign up for an account, you can see sneak previews of upcoming episodes, you can explore the connections between the films that we've covered, look at things like our stats, which is really interesting.
+Before we do, I want to say to listener, hey out there, go check out our website@2dads1movie.com.
+We've got all kinds of stuff going on there, including if you sign up for an account, you can see sneak previews of upcoming episodes.
+You can explore the connections between the films that we've covered.
+Look at things like our stats, which is really interesting.
 It shows like how many times we've given fives to movies that are totally undeserving of it.
-And you can totally rag us for it.
-You can reach straight out and contact us from there.
-So check it out, twodads1movie.com, the number two and the number one.
+You can totally rag us for it.
+You can reach, reach straight out and contact us from there.
+So check it out.
+2dads1movie.com.
+The number two and the number one.
 Okay, this is Commando.
-This is Janu Arney.
-And Nic, this was your choice.
+This is Janu, Arnie and Nic.
+This was your choice.
 So tell us a little bit about your history with Commando.

 Nic